 Pierre Terrienne settled in Canada in the 17th century.
 He married Gabrielle Minaud, daughter of Jean and Jeanne, at Sainte-Famille, Quebec on 17th May 1670.
 They remained together in Quebec until Pierre's death on 12th September 1706.
 Gabrielle passed away on 27th November 1707.

 Early History of the Thirion family

-Another 148 words (11 lines of text) covering the years 1448 and 1577 are included under the topic Early Thirion History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thirion research.
+More information is included under the topic Early Thirion History in all our PDF Extended History products and printed products wherever possible.

 Thirion Spelling Variations

-spelling variations in French surnames.
+There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
-The many spelling variations of the name include Terrien, Terrion, Terrian, Thirion, Therien, Therrien, de Terrien and many more.
+The many spelling variations of the name include Terrien, Terrion, Terrian, Thirion, Therien, Therrien, Terrienne, de Terrien and many more.

 Early Notables of the Thirion family (pre 1700)